-The recommended tipping budget for your Kilimanjaro climb depends on the duration of your climb, group size, climbing package and tour operator.
+The Kilimanjaro tipping guidelines and budget for your climb depends on the duration of your climb, group size, climbing package and tour operator.
 You might be thinking, Why should I tip when I’m already paying so much to climb Kilimanjaro?
 While tipping is not mandatory, we strongly recommended tipping so that you can responsibly contribute to a fair total compensation for your crew, especially your porters, who rely on gratuities as a substantial component of their income.

 For an average ethical climb, please budget at least US$250 to $500 for tipping:

 Scroll down for our Free Kilimanjaro Tipping Calculator

 The above table provides you with the recommended minimum tip depending on the duration of your climb and your group size.
 For example: